Sereact raises $110 million to bring embodied intelligence to real-world scenarios

 Ralf Gulde (CEO) focuses on research areas including reinforcement learning, robot manipulation, and the deployment of real - world robot systems; Marc Tuscher (CTO) specializes in deep learning, computer vision, and robot software systems.

 Under their leadership, Sereact didn't start by developing general - purpose robots for open home environments.
-Instead, it chose specific, less "glamorous" but highly practical and valuable aspects in warehousing and manufacturing, such as picking, packing, returns processing, sorting, and inventory verification.
+Instead, it chose specific, less "glamorous" but highly practical and valuable tasks in warehousing and manufacturing, such as picking, packing, returns processing, sorting, and inventory verification.

 One of Sereact's most representative early products is PickGPT.
 It is a robot Transformer model aiming to enable robots to pick and manipulate objects in real - world physical scenarios through natural language and visual understanding.